 As dogs get older, it can be quite common for them to develop cancer.
 Over 50% of dogs over 10 will develop it at some point in their lifetime, so it’s important to know the signs and what treatments are available.
 Find out everything you need to know with our guide.

-Just like with people, dogs can suffer from cancer, particularly as they get older.
+Just like people, dogs can suffer from cancer, particularly as they get older.
 According to Pets WebMD, cancer in dogs is actually one of the leading causes of death in dogs aged over 10, with it affecting a significant 50% of those over this age at least some point in their lives.

 In part, this is due to our dogs living longer because of improved veterinary and daily care, but unfortunately, old age does bring its own problems.
 The good news is, usually when caught early, cancer can be very treatable, and knowing what to look out for with the signs of cancer in dogs and understanding when to seek help from your vet can help to catch it early.